Alexx/pig-latin/README.md

 For words that contain "Qu", the program moves the "Q" and the "u" both to the end Example Input: squirrel
 Expected Output: irrelSquay

-For words beginning with "y", "y" is treated as a consonant Example Input: yellow
-Expected Output: ellowYay

-When letters are moved to the end of the word, the first letter is capitalized Example Input: yellow
-Expected Output: ellowYay

 ## Licensing